lammps/lammps/doc/src/pair_nnp.rst

-The keyword *showew* can be used to turn on/off the display of extrapolation warnings (EWs) which are issued whenever a symmetry function value is out of bounds defined by minimum/maximum values in "scaling.data".
+The keyword *showew* can be used to turn on/off the display of extrapolation warnings (EWs) which are issued whenever a symmetry function value is out of bounds defined by minimum/maximum values in ``scaling.data``.
 An extrapolation warning may look like this:

 .. code-block:: LAMMPS